 Earth and Planetary Sciences Second Major for ISP Students

-The Integrated Science Program (ISP) is a highly selective BA program within Weinberg College.
+The Integrated Science Program (ISP) is a highly selective program within Weinberg College.
 Students majoring in ISP who wish also to complete a major in Earth and Planetary Sciences (EPS) must take EARTH 201 and three 300-level courses in addition to EARTH 350.
 These requirements replace the usual major requirements noted above.